coinbase/mesh-cli/cmd/README.md

 ## Key Sign Tool

-Rosetta CLI has a key sign tool, which you can use to sign and verify various curves supported by rosetta-specifications.
+Mesh CLI has a key sign tool, which you can use to sign and verify various curves supported by mesh-specifications.
 This should only be used for local development.
 Never share private keys anywhere.

 ### Usage
 #### Key Generate
 ```
-rosetta-cli key:gen --curve-type secp256k1
+mesh-cli key:gen --curve-type secp256k1
 ```
-Curve Type options are specified by [rosetta-specifications](https://github.com/coinbase/rosetta-specifications/blob/master/models/CurveType.yaml)
+Curve Type options are specified by [mesh-specifications](https://github.com/coinbase/mesh-specifications/blob/master/models/CurveType.yaml)
 #### Sign
 ```
-rosetta-cli key:sign --configuration-file config.json
+mesh-cli key:sign --configuration-file config.json
 ```

 A sample config file is located [here](../examples/configuration/sign.json)